An index bound for smooth umbilic points: Abstract

 \section{Abstract}

-We prove that the ${\mathbb Z}/2$-valued index of an isolated umbilic point on a $C^{3+\alpha}$-smooth convex surface in Euclidean 3-space is less than 2.
-This follows from a localization of the authors' proof of the global Carath\'eodory conjecture.
+We prove that the ${\mathbb Z}/2$-valued local index of an isolated umbilic point on a $C^{3+\alpha}$-smooth convex surface in Euclidean 3-space is less than two.
+The approach is to study the co-kernel of an associated Riemann-Hilbert boundary value problem.

-The link between the two is a semi-local technique that we term {\it totally real blow-up}.
+The link between the local and global is a semi-local technique that we term {\it totally real blow-up}.
 Topologically, given a real surface in a complex surface, the totally real blow-up is the connect sum of the real surface with an embedded real projective plane.
-We show that this increases the sum of the complex indices of the real surface by 1, and hence cancels isolated hyperbolic complex points.
+We show that this increases the sum of the complex indices of the real surface by one, and hence cancels isolated hyperbolic complex points.

-This leads to a reduction of the local result to the global result (the non-existence of embedded Lagrangian surfaces with a single complex point), which proves that the umbilic index for smooth surfaces is less than 2.

-Comparison of our smooth result with that of Hans Hamburger in the real analytic case (stating that the index of an isolated umbilic point on a real analytic convex surface is less than or equal to 1) suggests the existence of ``exotic'' umbilic points of index $3/2$.
+This leads to the reduction of the local result to the global result (the non-existence of closed embedded Lagrangian surfaces with a single complex point), proving that the umbilic index for smooth surfaces is less than two.
+Comparison of our smooth result with that of Hans Hamburger in the real analytic case (stating that the index of an isolated umbilic point on a real analytic convex surface is less than or equal to one) suggests the existence of ``exotic'' umbilic points of index $3/2$.

-In this paper the authors' proof of the global Carath\'eodory conjecture \cite{GaK} is extended to prove the following local index bound:
+The purpose of this paper is to prove the following: